-Most days, you will play a round of Wise UP! toward the end of your lesson.
+Most days, you'll play a round of Wise UP! toward the end of your lesson.
 Divide into two teams.
-(You will keep the same teams all week, so it's easiest if it's boys vs. girls.)
+(You will keep the same teams all week, so it's easiest to remember if it's boys vs. girls.)

-Play the game in one of two ways.
-One, play as long as time allows, and then mark where the teams are.
+You can play the game in one of two ways.
+Play as long as time allows, and then mark where the teams are.
 Continue from that spot the next day with the same teams.
 Or, play each day as a separate round and start over at the beginning the next time you play.

 Put the game cards, playing pieces, and die on the board.
 Take turns drawing cards and answering questions.
 After each question, the teacher should explain the quick teaching explanation before moving to the next question.
-If the team gets the question correct, they roll the die and move their playing piece.
+If the team gets the question correct, they roll the die and move their playing piece that number of spaces.
+The teacher may want to throw the die to different kids so different ones get turns throwing it.
 Play as long as time allows.